DefinitionThis section has been translated automatically.

 - Edema in glomerulonephritis

-- Edema in electrolyte disorders (hypokalemic edema occurs mainly in chronic laxative abuse).
+- Edema in electrolyte disorders (hypokalemic edema occurs mainly in chronic laxative abuse)

-- edema in systemic scleroderma
+- Edema in systemic scleroderma

-- Edema due to diabetes mellitus
+- Edema in diabetes mellitus

-Localized edema
+Localized oedema

-- Vascular malformations (congenital angiodysplasias)
+- Vascular malformations (congenital angiodysplasia)

-- Allergic edema(angioedema histamine-mediated)
+- Allergic oedema(histamine-mediated angioedema)

 - Hereditary edema(hereditary angioedema)